kiba/Writings/for_science/chp24_reckoning.md

 Dinners were nice, relaxing.

 Unfortunately, that will soon come to an end.
-This may be the last dinner the family will ever have together.
+This dinner, an activity she came so much to value, may be the family's last.

 Political realities demanded it.
 Her duties to her people demanded it.